New South Wales Legislative Assembly: Function

 Most legislation is initiated in the Legislative Assembly.
 The party or coalition with a majority of seats in the lower house is invited by the Governor to form government.
 The leader of that party subsequently becomes Premier of New South Wales, and their senior colleagues become ministers responsible for various portfolios.
 As Australian political parties traditionally vote along party lines, most legislation introduced by the governing party will pass through the Legislative Assembly.

-As with the federal parliament and other Australian states and territories, voting in the Assembly is compulsory for all those over the age of 18.
+As with the federal parliament and other Australian states and territories, voting in the Assembly election is compulsory for all those over the age of 18.
 Elections are held every four years on the fourth Saturday in March, as the result of a 1995 referendum to amend the New South Wales Constitution.
 An early election can only be held if the government fails a vote of no confidence and no alternative government can command a vote of confidence.
+The Legislative Assembly may also be dissolved on the advice of the Premier or the Executive Council.